Statistical Fluctuation of Infinitesimal Spaces: Integral operators on manifolds

-Among choices of $\phi$ and interesting candidate is the exponential map, due to its algebraic and geometric properties. \begin{mprop} Let $(M,g)$ be a Riemannian manifold.
+where the integral is written using $\phi$ as a coordinate chart.
+Among choices of $\phi$ an interesting candidate is the exponential map at point $p\in M$, $\exp_p:T_pM\rightarrow M$, due to its algebraic and geometric properties. \begin{mprop} Let $(M,g)$ be a Riemannian manifold.
 Fore every point $p\in M$, there is an open subset $W\subseteq M$, with $p\in W$ and a number $\epsilon >0$, so that:

 is a diffeomorphism for every $q\in W$, with $W\subseteq U_q$. \end{mprop} \begin{mdef}[Normal neighbourhood] Let $(M,g)$ be a Riemannian manifold.
 For any $q\in M$, an open neighbourhood of $q$ of the form $U_q=\exp_q(B(0,\epsilon))$ where $\exp_q$ is a diffeomorphism from the open ball $B(0,\epsilon)$ onto $U_q$, is called a \textit{normal neighbourhood}. \end{mdef} \begin{mdef}[Injectivity radius] Let $(M,g)$ be a Riemannian manifold.
 For every point $p\in M$, the \textit{injectivity radius of $M$ at $p$}, denoted $\delta(p)$, is the least upper bound of the numbers $r>0$, such that $\exp_p$ is a diffeomorphism on the open ball $B(0,r)\subseteq T_pM$.
 The \textit{injectivity radius, $\delta(M)$ of $M$} is defined as: